George Thompson (Scottish National Party politician)

 George Henry Thompson (11 September 1928 – 23 December 2016) was a Scottish National Party politician and Roman Catholic priest.
 He served as the Member of Parliament for Galloway from October 1974–79.

 Early life

 Thompson was born on 11 September 1928 in The Glenkens, Galloway, Scotland.
+He attended Dalry School and Kirkcudbright Academy.
 In the 1950s he went to Rome and studied at the Pontifical Scots College.
 After the death of his father, he returned to Scotland without completing his studies, then spent seven years working for the Forestry Commission.
-He graduated from the University of Edinburgh and took up a position at Kirkcudbright Academy where he taught French and German.
+He subsequently graduated from the University of Edinburgh and took up a position at his old school, Kirkcudbright Academy, where he taught French and German.

 Political career

 Thompson stood as the SNP candidate for the Galloway constituency in the February 1974 United Kingdom general election but was unsuccessful.
 Another election was called later that year in October 1974, this time he gained the Galloway seat from the Conservatives with a majority of 30 votes (0.1%).
 Following the election he was announced as the SNP's spokesperson on health.
 He stood again in 1979 but lost the seat to the Conservative Ian Lang.